chriott/amr-summarizer/README.md

 ### Requirements

-Before running, one needs the latest install the following dependencies:
+Before running, one needs to install the following dependencies:

 - amrlib
 ```